Kelly Arnold

-Kelly Arnold is an American politician serving as the Sedgwick County Clerk.
-He is in his third term, having first been elected in 2008.
+Kelly Arnold (born April 12, 1978) is an American politician serving as the Sedgwick County Clerk.
+He is in his fifth term, having first been elected in 2008.
 From January 2013 to February 2019, Kelly served as the chairman of the Kansas Republican Party.

 Early life and education

 Kelly Arnold was born and raised in McPherson, Kansas.
 After he graduated from McPherson High School, he earned bachelor degrees in Business Management and Finance from Tabor College in Hillsboro.
 He later graduated from Wichita State University's Hugo Wall School of Public Affairs as Certified Master County Clerk.

 Career

 Arnold worked in the finance industry before his 2008 election to the office of Sedgwick County Clerk.
 He ran unopposed in 2012 and 2016.
 He is responsible for private and commercial filings.
 He is a member of the Executive Committee for South Central Kansas of the County Clerks & Election Officials.

 Arnold is former chairman of the board of trustees of the Kansas Public Employee Retirement System and the Board of Directors at Hillsboro State Bank.